 - What are the elements that need to be in the room?

 Catholic prayer rooms reflect the religious nature of the Catholic Church.
 They are meant to be a place for you and your family to connect with God, so we need to encode religious information into the room.
-These elements include 1) Sacred space, 2) Religious art 3) Beautiful decor.
+These elements include 1) a sacred space; 2) religious art; and 3) beautiful decor.

 - What is the suitable lighting for this type of room?

 Every room has its own needs for lighting.
-Whether it’s a large space with a high ceiling or a smaller room with low ceilings, a catholic prayer room is here to provide the proper lighting.
+Whether it’s a large space with a high ceiling or a smaller room with low ceilings, a Catholic prayer room should be provided its own lights.